StephenCleary/ArcDb/README.md

 - Result: Read Transactions may run concurrently with other Read Transactions or Write Transactions.
 - Result: Write Transactions may run concurrently with Read Transactions, and block on other Write Transactions.
 - Result: Dirty Reads, Nonrepeatable Reads, Phantom Reads, Lost Updates, and Dirty Writes are not possible.
 Write Skew is possible; see below.
-- Result: Write Transactions are never aborted by the system; there's no "deadlock loser" or "aborted transaction".
+- Result: Write Transactions are never aborted by ArcDb; there's no "deadlock loser" or "aborted transaction".
 Transaction deadlocks are not possible.
 The only way a Write Transaction can unexpectedly fail is if the underlying storage disk fails.
 - Recommendations for transactions that read and then write:
   - If it is sufficiently performant, combine both the read and write into a single Write Transaction.
   - Otherwise, you will have to do a Read Transaction followed by a Write Transaction.